Skele-tonnes of Ideas for Decorating Outside Your Home This Halloween

 Ghoulish Graveyard

 Create a ghoulish graveyard in your front garden to give visitors a scare when walking through it.
-Headstones are the perfect way to set the scene.
-A scattering of ghosts, grim reapers, and an array of skulls will enhance the feel of a creepy cemetery.
+To start, headstones are the perfect way to set the scene.
+Then, hang a few ghoulish animated decorations—glow-eyed skeletons, laughing grim reapers, and twitching scarecrows should do the trick.
 Add features like spooky lighting, cobwebs, and light up decorations to complete the haunting atmosphere.

 Pumpkin Palace